 Other health concerns

-While essential services in Port Vila medical facilities are available, Vanuatu’s small and limited healthcare system means travelers should secure adequate travel insurance that includes medical evacuation cover for emergencies.
+While essential medical services in Port Vila medical healthcare facilities are available, Vanuatu’s small and limited healthcare system means travelers should secure adequate travel insurance that includes medical evacuation cover for emergency medical treatment.
 Additionally, not all prescription drugs are available in Vanuatu pharmacies, so it’s vital to carry sufficient medications before departure.

 Vanuatu Safety at Night

-Vanuatu is generally safe to walk at night, but like other countries, travelers must always be vigilant and steer clear of streets with limited street lighting.
+Vanuatu is generally safe to walk at night, but like other countries, travelers must always be vigilant and steer clear isolated locations or streets with limited street lighting.
 Travelers should follow the advice of resort staff to avoid walking down streets with poor lighting to minimize the risk of potentially dangerous situations such as violent crime or sexual assault.

 Port Vila and other popular islands to visit and retire from in Vanuatu include Espiritu Santo, Luganville, and Tanna Island.
 These destinations are well protected and home to many expats, visiting tourists, and helpful locals, offering a safe experience during night-time activities.